Anna Elisabet Weirauch: Career

 Weirauch's first novel was published in 1918, titled Die kleine Dagmar, or Little Dagmar.

 In 1919, she published Der Tag der Artemis or The Day of Artemis, which was her first work to depict a homoerotic (adolescent) relationship.

 Weirauch's most popular work came with her trilogy Der Skorpion (The Scorpion).
-The first of the trilogy was published in 1919 and the two subsequent parts were from 1921 and 1932.
+The first part of the trilogy was published in 1919, the two subsequent parts in 1921 and 1932.
 Der Skorpion is one of the first German novels to depict lesbian love in a positive way.
-Der Skorpion does not make lesbianism seem like a negative trait, or something which can be cured, but something that is innate.
-Like what The Well of Loneliness by Radclyffe Hall did for the U.S., Weirauch's Der Skorpion helped post-war Germany imagine the true lesbian experience.
-Her work was highly influential in America as well, as the first two volumes were translated into English and then condensed into one, under the name The Scorpion, in 1932.
+Der Skorpion portrays lesbianism not as a negative trait or an ill to be cured, but as something innate.
+Its role in influencing perceptions in Germany was analogous to the role of The Well of Loneliness by Radclyffe Hall in the U.S. Her work was highly influential in America as well, as the first two volumes were translated into English and then condensed into one, under the name The Scorpion, in 1932.
 Then, the third volume was translated and published with the title The Outcast in 1948.
 In 1958, the trilogy was reissued under a new, provocative title, Of Love Forbidden.

-In 1926, Der Skorpion was censored in Germany under the guise that it could corrupt the youth.
+In 1926, Der Skorpion was censored in Germany on the ground that it could corrupt youth.
 So, it was not widely distributed, but still was able to garner popularity.
-This may in part be because the trilogy was published during the span of the Weimar Republic, when Germany saw a booming social culture in the years right before Hitler's reign.
+This may in part be because the trilogy was published during the Weimar Republic, when Germany was more tolerant of transgressive ideas than it would later be.

-In the 1930s, at the start of the Nazi's reign, Weirauch had to be a member of Reichsschrifttumskammer, the Imperial Chamber of Literature within the Reich Culture Chamber, for her work to be published.
+In the 1930s, at the start of the Nazi reign, Weirauch had to be a member of the Reich Chamber of Literature within the Reich Culture Chamber, for her work to be published.
 She was never a member of the Nazi party.
 During this time, Weirauch wrote twenty-one novels.
 Her work avoided politics so as to keep herself safe during a time of intense persecution in Germany.